akornato/multi-token-minter/README.md

-This is a simple Yarn v3 monorepo: `sol` workspace with ERC1155 based `TokenStore` contract, and `web` workspace with the UI to add metadata to IPFS and mint the tokens.
+This demonstrates an ERC1155 contract with token metadata stored on IPFS, and a web app to view, mint and initalize new tokens.

+The `sol` yarn workspace has Hardhat Solidity stuff, and `web` is the Next.js app.

+Tech:

 - [OpenZeppelin ERC1155](https://docs.openzeppelin.com/contracts/3.x/erc1155)
 - [Hardhat](https://hardhat.org/)